seth56/dirbackup/README.md

 ```

 Prints an input for the source directory, destination directory, and how many minutes between each backup.

-Saves each backup with the current date.time
+Sves each backup with the current date.time

 ### Created by: Seth Burr